gcalab/files/Methods in Molecular Biology/Viruses/ReadMe.md

 ## 3.2) Structural Validation:
 ### <ins>Using [LGA_GDT](http://proteinmodel.org/AS2TS/LGA/lga.html) on the [AS2TS server](http://proteinmodel.org/AS2TS/):</ins>
 > [!IMPORTANT]
-> Before submitting any 3D models of your molecules (PDB or CIF files) you need to superimpose them first to the reference structure which you can do in [Chimera](https://www.cgl.ucsf.edu/chimera/download.html).
+> Before submitting any 3D models of your molecules (PDB files) you need to superimpose them first to the reference structure which you can do in [Chimera](https://www.cgl.ucsf.edu/chimera/download.html).
 After superimposing you will need to select each of the molecules one by one and save each selection as a single PDB file.
 Follow [this guide](https://github.com/gcalab/files/tree/master/Methods%20in%20Molecular%20Biology/Viruses/additional_tutorials#superimposing-structures-in-ucsf-chimera). on how to do that.

+> [!NOTE]
+> You only need to do this for the reference structure you modelled using AlphaFold and a NMR/X-ray crystallography 3D structure for your reference (also PDB file).
+The goal is to assess accuracy of the AlphaFold model compared to the experimental one.

 1. Enter your email and add '-d:4.0' to the end of the default LGA parameters input box.
 It should look like: `-4 -o2 -gdc -lga_m -stral -d:4.0` <br><img src="img/lga1.png" alt="" style="width:80%; height:auto;">
 2. Select your desired pdb files for analysis.
 Set the `Molecule2 no change` to your reference structure and the `Molecule1 to rotate` as your target structure for comparison to your reference.
 Then click *'START'*. <br><img src="img/lga2.png" alt="" style="width:70%; height:auto;">